Courseiva

 Why this answer

-Option A is correct because Amazon FSx for NetApp ONTAP is a fully managed, high-performance NFS file system that supports multi-AZ and is SAP-certified for /usr/sap/trans.
-Option B (EFS) can be used but may not provide the same level of performance and features as FSx ONTAP for this use case.
-Option C (increase EBS size) does not address the single point of failure.
+Amazon FSx for NetApp ONTAP is a fully managed, high-performance NFS file system that supports Multi-AZ deployment and is SAP-certified for /usr/sap/trans.
+Option A (multiple EC2 file servers with a load balancer) adds complexity and is not fully managed.
+Option B (Amazon EFS) can be used but may not provide the same level of performance and features as FSx ONTAP for this use case.

 Multi-Selectmedium